hvmerode/junit-pipeline/README.md

 * __build.api.poll.timeout__ - The timeout value of polling the result of the pipeline run.
 If the final result is not retrieved yet, the polling stops after a number of seconds, defined by  __build.api.poll.timeout__.
 * __project.api__ - Name of the Azure DevOps base Project API; do not change this value.
 * __project.api.version__ - Version of the Azure DevOps Project API; only change if it is really needed (e.g., if a new version of the API is released).
+* __error.continue__ - If _true_, the junit-.pipeline framework continues after an error is detected
+  (e.g., if the pipeline YAML file or a template file is incorrect).
+Note, that this can result in unpredictable results.
+  If _false_, the framework stops with the test as soon as an error is detected.
 > The property file is stored in the _resources_ folder.

 <br></br>